camaraproject/Governance/ProjectStructureAndRoles.md

 * Incubating
 * Graduated

 Sandbox API Repositories can initially exist independent of a Sub Project.
-The process for the creation of new Sandbox repositories, the transition to Incubating and Graduated API Repositories and (potential) archiving of API Repositories is described within [API-Onboarding-and-Lifecycle.md](./API-Onboarding-and-Lifecycle.md).
+The process for the creation of new Sandbox repositories, the transition to Incubating and Graduated API Repositories, and (potential) archiving of API Repositories is described within [API-Onboarding-and-Lifecycle.md](./API-Onboarding-and-Lifecycle.md).

 **Sub Projects**